-Virtually every time the 27-year-old does anything on the field it’ll be a record because he’s only the third player from Alaska in the CFL.
-The other two were kicker Nick Mystrom of Anchorage and defensive back Delvin Myles of Anchorage.
+Virtually every time the 27-year-old does anything on the field it’ll be a record because he’s only the fourth player from Alaska in the CFL.
+The others were kicker Nick Mystrom, defensive back Delvin Myles and linebacker David Kilpatrick – all of Anchorage.

 Undrafted out of East Central in Oklahoma, Holley signed with the NFL’s Buffalo Bills in 2014 and was on the practice squad for nearly two years.
 Then he injured his knee and his career was in jeopardy.